louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 ## Current Approach

-The current GPU path uses an `aadist` style method for many vector edges:
+The current GPU path uses an `aaSide` style method for many vector edges:

 - Geometry is drawn normally for the solid interior.
 - An extra soft band is generated around the path edge.
 - The soft band behaves somewhat like a simple SDF-like expansion.
-- Fragment alpha is reduced across this AA distance band to hide jagged edges.
+- Fragment alpha is reduced across this AA edge band to hide jagged edges.
 - It does not precisely compute the true coverage/opacity of every affected pixel.
-- The data is currently still a `Vec3` triplet: `{x, y, aadist}`.
-The current research direction is to improve the meaning of `aadist`, not to add more vertex attributes.
+- The data is currently still a `Vec3` triplet: `{x, y, aaSide}`.
+The current research direction is to improve the meaning of `aaSide`, not to add more vertex attributes.

 Relevant areas:

 - `src/render/gpu_canvas.*`: shared path draw/fill/stroke behavior and `_phy2Pixel` scale handling.
-- `src/render/pathv_cache.*`: cached path triangles and AA dist stroke geometry.
+- `src/render/pathv_cache.*`: cached path triangles and AA side stroke geometry.
 - `src/render/shader/_util.glsl`: shared AA clip and fragment helpers.
 - `src/render/shader/color*.glsl`, `image*.glsl`, `triangles.glsl`: fragment paths that consume AA-related fields.
 - `src/render/gl/gl_command.*`: current GL behavior reference.